-In 2003, Special Camps approved an employment agreement (Agreement) with its Executive Director (Employee).
-The Agreement is a non-qualified deferred compensation plan as described in subsection (f) of Section 457 of the Internal Revenue Code.
-Under the Agreement, Special Camps will contribute a discretionary amount annually (as determined by the Executive Committee of Special Camps), through the date of the Employee's termination of service, to a rabbi trust (Trust) established by Special Camps.
-The Trust is invested in stocks and bonds.
-Upon termination of service, other than for cause, the Employee shall become 100% vested in all contributions to the Trust.
-Special Camps contributed \$10,000 and \$44,000 to the Trust in 2015 and in 2014, respectively.
+Special Camps contributed a discretionary amount annually (as determined by the Executive Committee of Special Camps), through the date of the Employee's termination of service, to a rabbi trust (Trust) established by Special Camps.
+The Trust invested in stocks and bonds.
+Upon termination of service, other than for cause, the Employee became 100% vested in all contributions to the Trust.
+Special Camps contributed \$0 and \$44,000 to the Trust in 2016 and in 2015, respectively.
+The Trust was liquidated in 2016 and all proceeds were paid to the employee.